apify/apify-docs/sources/academy/platform/deploying_your_code/output_schema.md

 }
 ```

-To configure the output schema, simply replace the fields in the template with the relevant fields to your Actor.
+To configure the datatset schema, replace the fields in the template with the relevant fields to your Actor.

 For reference, you can use the [Zappos Scraper source code](https://github.com/PerVillalva/zappos-scraper-actor/blob/main/.actor/actor.json) as an example of how the final implementation of the output tab should look in a live Actor.